15 Interesting Facts About The Scapa Flow

 This historic body of water, which features about 120 square miles in area and an average depth of 30 to 40 meters with a shallow sandy bottom, is located in the Orkney Islands, Scotland.

-Scapa Flow is enclosed within surrounding islands such namely Hoy, Burray, Graemsay and South Ronaldsay.
-Being a key harbour since Viking times, the sheltered waters have played a significant role in the region’s trade and travel, and also in the conflicts that occurred since prehistory.
+Scapa Flow is enclosed within surrounding islands, namely Hoy, Burray, Graemsay and South Ronaldsay.
+Being a key harbour since Viking times, the sheltered waters have played a significant role in the region’s trade and travel and conflicts that occurred since prehistory.

-In addition, this body of water off the UK is one of the transfer and processing points for North Sea oil.
-With the help of underwater pipeline, the oil is being carried from the Piper oilfield to the Flotta oil terminal.
+In addition, this body of water off the U.K. is one of the transfer and processing points for North Sea oil.
+With the help of an underwater pipeline, the oil is being carried from the Piper oilfield to the Flotta oil terminal.

 2. Scapa Flow’s role in wars

-Historians suggest that Scapa Flow has played its part in the battle of the Three Kingdoms, when the Royalist general James Graham moored his ship in the sheltered water in 1650, while he was in an effort to raise a rebellion in Scotland.
+Historians suggest that Scapa Flow played its part in the battle of the Three Kingdoms when the Royalist general James Graham moored his ship in the sheltered water in 1650 while he was in an effort to raise a rebellion in Scotland.

 Meanwhile, some say that Admiralty first took an interest in the water body during the Napoleonic wars of the early 1800s.
 The sheltered water was then used as a deep water anchorage for trading ships before crossing the North Sea to Baltic ports.